SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 {{direct-attack-p}} showcases a scenario of direct attack by source address spoofing from provider/peer AS.
 In this case, the attacker spoofs another source address (P2) and directly targets the victim's IP address (P1), overwhelming its network resources.
 The arrows in {{direct-attack-p}} represent the commercial relationships between ASes.
 AS 3 acts as the provider or lateral peer of AS 4 and the provider for AS 5, while AS 4 serves as the provider for AS 1, AS 2, and AS 5.
 Additionally, AS 2 is the provider for AS 1.
 Suppose AS 1 and AS 4 have deployed inter-domain SAV, while the other ASes have not.

-Similar to the scenario of reflection attacks by source address spoofing depicted in {{reflection-attack-p}}, both ACL-based ingress filtering and Source-based RTBH filtering have high operational overhead for the scenario of direct attacks by source address spoofing from provider/peer AS shown in {{direct-attack-p}}.
-Otherwise, they may cause improper block of legitimate traffic or improper permit of spoofing traffic {{inter-domain-ps}}.
-Also, Loose uRPF can improperly permit spoofed packets.
-In {{direct-attack-p}}, Loose uRPF is enabled at AS 4's provider/peer interface, while EFP-uRPF is enabled at AS 4's customer interfaces, following {{RFC3704}}.
-An attacker inside AS 3 or connected to it through other ASes may send packets with source addresses spoofing P2 and destimation addresses in P1 to directly attack the victim in AS 1.
-As AS 3 lacks deployment of inter-domain SAV, the attack packets will reach AS 4's provider/peer interface.
-With Loose uRPF, AS 4 cannot block the direct attack packets at its provider/peer interface, and thus resulting in false negatives.

-If the inter-domain SAVNET architecture is deployed, AS 2 can communicate the SAV-specific information to AS 4 and AS 4 will be aware of that the traffic with P2 as source addresses can only arrive at the interface facing AS 2.
+Also, in this scenario, Both ACL-based ingress filtering and source-based RTBH filtering will induce additional operational overhead, and Loose uRPF may improperly permit spoofed packets {{inter-domain-ps}}.
+If the inter-domain SAVNET architecture is deployed, AS 2 can communicate the SAV-specific information to AS 4 and AS 4 will be aware that the traffic with P2 as source addresses can only arrive at the interface facing AS 2.
 Therefore, at the interface of AS 4 facing AS 3, the spoofing traffic can be blocked.

-# Partial/Incremental Deployment
+# Partial/Incremental Deployment Considerations

 The inter-domain SAVNET architecture MUST ensure support for partial/incremental deployment as it is not feasible to deploy it simultaneously in all ASes.
 The partial/incremental deployment of the inter-domain SAVNET architecture consists of different aspects, which include the partial/incremental deployment of the architecture and the partial/incremental deployment of the information sources.

 Within the architecture, the general information like the prefixes and topological information from RPKI ROA Objects and ASPA Objects and the routing information from the RIB can be obtained locally when the corresponding sources are available.
 Even when both SAV-specific Information and the information from RPKI ROA Objects and ASPA Objects are not available, the routing information from the RIB can be used to generate SAV rules.

-Furthermore, it is not mandatory for all ASes to deploy SAV-specific message processors for SAV-specific Information.
-Instead, a SAV-specific message processor should be able to effortlessly establish a logical neighboring relationship with another AS that has deployed a SAV-specific message processor.
+Furthermore, it is not mandatory for all ASes to deploy SAV Agents for SAV-specific Information.
+Instead, a SAV Agent should be able to effortlessly establish a logical neighboring relationship with another AS that has deployed a SAV Agent.
 The connections for communicating SAV-specific Information can be achieved by manual configurations set by operators or an automatic neighbor discovery mechanism.
 This flexibility enables the architecture to accommodate varying degrees of deployment, promoting interoperability and collaboration among participating ASes.
-During the partial/incremental deployment of SAV-specific message processor, the SAV-specific Information for the ASes which do not deploy SAV-specific message processor can not be obtained.
+During the partial/incremental deployment of SAV Agent, the SAV-specific Information for the ASes which do not deploy SAV Agent can not be obtained.
 To protect the prefixes of these ASes, inter-domain SAVNET architecture can use the SAV-related information from the general information in the SIB to generate SAV rules.
 At least, the routing information from the RIB can be always available in the SIB.

 As more ASes adopt the inter-domain SAVNET architecture, the "deployed area" expands, thereby increasing the collective defense capability against source address spoofing.
 Furthermore, if multiple "deployed areas" can be logically interconnected across "non-deployed areas", these interconnected "deployed areas" can form a logical alliance, providing enhanced protection against address spoofing.
-Especially, along with more ASes deploy SAV-specific message processor and support the communication of SAV-specific Information, the generated SAV rules of the inter-domain SAVNET architecture to protect these ASes will become more accurate, as well as enhancing the protection capability against source address spoofing for the inter-domain SAVNET architecture.
+Especially, along with more ASes deploy SAV Agent and support the communication of SAV-specific Information, the generated SAV rules of the inter-domain SAVNET architecture to protect these ASes will become more accurate, as well as enhancing the protection capability against source address spoofing for the inter-domain SAVNET architecture.

 In addition, releasing the SAV functions of the inter-domain SAVNET architecture incrementally is one potential way to reduce the deployment risks and can be considered in its deployment by network operators: